Turn release notes into a changelog video users actually watch

 Start from your release notes

-Paste your changelog, PRD, or feature doc. ngram writes a video script that leads with user benefit, shows what changed, and ends with a clear call to action.
-Review the storyboard, then export a polished video with motion graphics and your branding.
+Paste the changelog, PRD, or Linear-export of what shipped. ngram writes a video script that leads with user benefit, shows what changed, and ends with a clear next action.
+Review the storyboard, then export a polished changelog video with motion graphics and the brand kit applied.

-Video changelog engagement runs 40%+ compared to single-digit click-through rates on text.
-Your features get discovered the week they ship, not six months later when a customer finally stumbles on them.
+Video changelog engagement runs an order of magnitude higher than text click-through.
+Features get discovered the week they ship, not six months later when a customer finally stumbles across them on the docs page during a renewal evaluation.

 Feature adoption jumps from day one

 When users watch a feature in action, they try it.
 When they read bullet points about it, they forget.
-Teams using video announcements consistently see faster time-to-adoption on new capabilities.
+Teams using video changelogs see faster time-to-adoption on every new capability across the release calendar.

 Fewer 'when are you building this?' tickets

-Thorough video rollouts cut repeat support questions about existing features.
-Your CS team focuses on real issues instead of answering questions about capabilities hiding in your docs.
+Thorough video rollouts cut repeat support questions about features that already shipped.
+CS spends QBR season on real renewal conversations instead of re-demoing capabilities hiding in the docs.

 1